What Do Orthodontist Do?

 - Invisible Braces Orthodontist

 There were about 6,600 jobs for Orthodontist in 2016 (in the United States).
 New jobs are being produced at a rate of 18.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,200 new jobs for Orthodontist by 2026.
-Due to new job openings and attrition, there will be an average of 300 job openings in this field each year.
+There will be an estimated 300 positions for Orthodontist per year.

 The states with the most job growth for Orthodontist are Arizona, Maryland, and Florida.
 Watch out if you plan on working in South Carolina, Maine, or Idaho.
 These states have the worst job growth for this type of profession.